AndreSilvaMata/AndreSilvaMata/README.md

 - 👋 Hi, I’m @AndreSilvaMata
 - 👀 I’m interested in web development, surf, judo and nature.
-- 🌱 I’m currently learning javascript, bootstrap and react.
+- 🌱 I’m currently learning bootstrap and react at World Academy.
 - 💞️ I’m looking to collaborate on front end development teams.
 - 📫 Say hi, dont be shy.